 Pitfalls abound in Countertrade

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday May 16, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, May 16, 1991

 Countertrade — barter, counterpurchase, buy-backs and offsets — is the fastest growing segment of international trade.
 But the rise of unconventional trade has many downsides, especially for small, and medium sized companies.
 Unconventional trade is often accompanied by an increasing role for government transactions.
 In fact, buy-backs New Economy and offsets are commonly imposed by the governments of importing countries as a method to achieve other governmental objectives, such as regional economic development or balance of payments objectives.